Are you looking for top colleges for VLSI design for MTech through GATE 2024?

 If you have GATE AIR less than 50, most probably, you will get a call from IIT Bombay and IIT Madras.
 You can choose anyone.
-Based on the statistics, IIT Bombay has a better choice over IIIT Madras in terms of academics and placement.
+Based on the statistics, IIT Bombay is a better choice than IIIT Madras in terms of academics and placement.

-With this rank, you can get the call from IIT Madras.
+With this rank, you can get a call from IIT Madras.

 If your rank is lower than 500, you can expect admission in the top three-four institutes.

-If your GATE AIR rank is between 500-1000, you can expect the next top four-five institutes.
+If your GATE AIR rank is between 500 and 1000, you can expect the next top four-five institutes.

 For the candidates having rank between 1000 to 1500, they can try top NIT colleges like NIT Trichy, NIT Suratkal and NIT Warangal.

 AIR 1500 and Above:

-For other candidates having GATE rank more than 1500, it’s very difficult to get admission in top institutes for MTech in VLSI.
+For other candidates having a GATE rank more than 1500, it’s very difficult to get admission in top institutes for MTech in VLSI.
 If you still want to take the admission, you can try the other remaining colleges.

 If it is your aim to get into the top IIT, you can prepare for next year’s GATE exam.
 Read the GATE strategy followed by Sayanatan Bhattacharya (AIR 5).

 In terms of placement and job opportunities, it’s good to get admission in the top 7-8 institutes.
 In other colleges, placement is not so good.